connexcs/docs/docs/customer/customer.md

 ![alt text][customers]

+!!! question "How many customers can I add?"
+    You can add unlimited customers, and will not be charged per customer, only on their individual usage.

 ## Customer View Modification

 * **Columns** pop out on the right allows you to add/remove options, change column order, in some cases you can create row groups and aggregate values for pivot functionality